digital-product-jam-2023/.github/profile/README.md

 ##### 🪑 Presentation

-A presentation on user flows and wireframes.
+For this week, designers and developers are working seperately.
+For developers, a presentation on Figma and handoff of design to development teams.

 ##### 🏗 Workshop

-Teams start implementation work.
-Designers start on frontends (in a design tool like Figma).
-Developers start setting up their project and building out any basic functionality (what data do we need, how do we get it, what fundamental user interactions are required, etc.).
-Discussion is important so that design and development efforts are in the same genral direction.
+We'll have open discussion on technical issues, scoping, organization of work.
+After any discussion, teams can work together on their solution.

+In general, by this stage of the course the developers need to be ready with:

+- What they need to build
+- How to go about building it ( and, have already mapped out what you dont yet know how to do )
+- A breakdown on how to split work with across their team
+- Good alignment with the designers on their team - expectation management, appropriate scope, must haves vs nice to haves

+For any aspects of the development that teams are unsure of how to tackle, they need to have written them up and shared with the teaching staff.

+Also, developers should have a code repository setup and start using the issue tracker of the repository to break down development tasks.

 ##### 🏠 Home

-Team designers work to have a user interface prototype ready for next class.
-They have shared this with the developers on their team before class.
-Developers finalize any basic infrastructure/wiring if their app, ready to start work in frontend in the next class.
+Continue with team meetings and progress on the final project.

 #### Lesson 11

 *4th January, 2022*

-> 📝 **Milestone**: First review of work in progress product solutions.
+> 📝 **Milestone**: Second review of work in progress product solutions.

 ##### 🪑 Presentation

-For this class the designers and developers will work seperately.

-Review of the home assignment for each team with some demos of current progress.
-Remainder of the class dedicated to implementation work.
+TBD

 ##### 🏗 Workshop

-Developers of each team work on implementing the product, starting with the interface prototypes from their designers.
-Teaching staff will work with teams to discuss challenges and approaches.
+TBD

 ##### 🏠 Home

-Teams get back together for a status update on what progress each member made in last class.
-Any discrepancies or confusions about scope and implementation need to be addressed together.
-Furthe progress should be made on the implementation for demo in next class.
+Continue with team meetings and progress on the final project.

 #### Lesson 12